 Drones can scan the ground and spray the correct amount of liquid, modulating distance from the ground and spraying in real-time for even coverage.
 The result: increased spraying efficiency during irrigation and decreased chemical overuse during spraying.

 During irrigation, drones have sensors that can identify which parts of a field are dry or need improvements.
-Once your crops are growing, drones allow the calculation of relative size and health of those crops, making it simple for you to give your crops what they need.
+Once your crops are growing, drones allow the calculation of the relative size and health of those crops, making it simple for you to give your crops what they need.

 Now, a common problem in spraying is inconsistency.
-Too often, farmers spray excess chemicals, and both crops and local watersheds suffer for it.
+Too often, farmers spray excess chemicals, and both crops and local watersheds suffer from it.
 Crop nutrients and pesticides attach to soil particles and are then carried and deposited in waterways with the soil.
 By using drone technology, you can reduce the number of chemicals that end up in local waterways.

 It’s essential to monitor crop health and spot bacterial or fungal infections on trees.
 Scanning crops with drone-carried devices can identify potential red flags in your fields.
 This information can produce images that track changes in plants and indicate their health, and a speedy response can save an entire field.
 Additionally, as soon as you discover an issue, you can take action quickly and precisely.